rwieruch/blog_robinwieruch_content/polynomial-regression-model-selection-javascript.md

 {{% chapter_header "Over-fitting in Polynomial Regression" "parsimonious-model-over-fitting-javascript" %}}

 There is one crucial aspect when using polynomial regression.
 By selecting models for your regression problem, you want to determine which of these models is the most parsimonious.
 What does a parsimonious model mean?
 Generally speaking, you need to care more about a parsimony model rather than a best-fitting model.
 A complex model could **over-fit** your data.
+It becomes an **over-fitting problem** or in other words the algorithm has a **high variance**.
 For instance, you might find that a quadratic model fits your trainings set reasonably well.
 On the other hand, you find out about a very high order polynomial that goes almost perfectly through each of your data points.

 {{< highlight javascript >}}
 Price +                                            XXX